-Internet use is increasing worldwide every day -- in fact, over four billion people around the world use the internet, as of 2018.
+Internet use is still increasing worldwide every day — in fact, over 4.95 billion people around the world use the internet.

-The internet offers unique benefits other marketing mediums can't offer -- scope of reach, the option to personalize content, and the opportunity to build far-reaching relationships with customers, being just a few.
+Internet marketing offers unique benefits other marketing mediums (ie. TV, print) can't offer — scope of reach, the option to personalize content, and the opportunity to build far-reaching relationships with customers, being just a few.

 What is Internet/Online Marketing?